tomas-janech/BC-PointCloudFilter/README.md

 ![Filter_example1](./examples/example1_en.png)

 ### Example 2 (nature)
-Filter is set to remove any natural foliage, including grass and trees.
+Filter is set to remove any natural foliage or grass, including grass and trees.
 Segmetation regonises ground as one class, grass.
 As we can see the point cloud has been almost fully removed by the filter.

 ![Filter_example2](./examples/example2_en.png)